 HOPWA provides housing and services to persons with Acquired Immune Deficiency Syndrome (AIDS) or related diseases and their families.

-OHI is a partnership between KHC and the Kentucky Cabinet for Health and Family Services to meet the housing needs of people with severe mental illness who are in institutions or who are at-risk of institutionalization.
+OHI is a program administered by the Kentucky Cabinet for Health and Family Services to meet the housing needs of people with severe mental illness who are in institutions or who are at-risk of institutionalization.

 Recovery Kentucky offers addiction recovery and housing to those suffering from chemical dependency, domestic violence, and mental illness, the root causes of chronic homelessness.